Individual savings account: Junior ISAs

 Unlike an adult ISA a child can only hold a total of one cash ISA and one stocks and shares ISA, including for all money from past years, but transfers of these two accounts can be carried out between providers as for adult accounts.
 Up to the full JISA limit can be used for any combination of cash and stocks and shares ISA subscriptions.
 An additional adult cash ISA can be held between 16 and 18.
 In the year in which a child becomes 18 the full adult and child ISA limits can both be used.
 Unlike adult ISAs a JISA allows transfers from the S&S form to the cash form.

 Each child ISA has a single registered contact, a person with parental responsibility.
-From age 16 a child can register to be their own contact and this registration cannot normally be reversed.
+From age 16 a child can register to be their own contact, and this registration cannot normally be reversed.
 Except in that case and adoptive parents registering, the previous registered contact will be contacted to obtain their consent to a change of contact.

+If the child is disabled to the point that they are not mentally competent, then accessing the money in the account requires court permission, which can cost thousands of pounds.
+The funds in the account may also be counted against the child when applying for means-tested support.

+As of 2026, more than £200 million is believed to be locked in Child Trust Funds intended for the support of disabled people, who are unable to access the funds due to a lack of mental capacity.

 British ISA

 A British ISA was announced by the government in its Spring Budget 2024 with an annual allowance of £5,000 to be used only towards investment in UK companies.
-It is expected that the £5,000 annual subscription will be in addition to the current £20,000 ISA allowance.
-The aim of the British ISA is to encourage investment in UK companies, so a number of bespoke rules may be created which will differentiate it from current ISAs, including on transfers and holding cash.
+It was expected that the £5,000 annual subscription would be in addition to the £20,000 ISA allowance.
+The stated aim of the British ISA was to encourage investment in UK companies.

-The government launched a consultation on how a British ISA will work, lasting until June 2024.
-It is not expected to be available until 2025.
+The government launched a consultation on how a British ISA would work, lasting until June 2024.
+However, the Labour government elected in July that year decided not to continue with the policy.